sergio11/fitflextv_android/README.md

 ### Favorites Section 🌟

-In the Favorites section, you'll find all the workouts you’ve marked as favorites for your current profile.
-This is your personalized space to quickly access your preferred training sessions without the need to search for them again. 💪
+The **Favorites** section is designed to allow users to easily access their preferred workouts, offering a more personalized and efficient fitness journey.
+This part of the app was a great learning experience in terms of building a user-friendly and organized way to manage content.

 #### What’s in the Favorites Section?

-- **Quick Access:** Instantly see all the workouts you've tagged as favorites, making it easy to revisit and continue your favorite routines.
+- **Quick Access:** All of the workouts you've marked as favorites are displayed for easy access.

-- **Detailed View:** Tap on any workout to jump straight to its detailed view, where you can review all the relevant information. 📋
+- **Detailed View:** Tapping on a workout brings users to its detailed view, where they can review all the relevant information.

-- **Easy Start:** With just a click, you can start any of your favorite workouts right away, streamlining your fitness journey and saving you time. 🚀
+- **Easy Start:** Once you’ve found your favorite, starting the workout is just a click away.

-Enjoy a more efficient and personalized workout experience by keeping your top exercises at your fingertips!
+This section helps users quickly get back to the workouts they enjoy the most, providing a simple but effective way to improve their experience.

 <p align="center">
   <img src="doc/picture_68.png" />